-The 2019 Grades 3-8 English Language Arts Tests will assess Reading, Writing, and Language Standards using multiple-choice, short-response, and extended-response questions.
+The 2022 Grades 3-8 English Language Arts Tests will assess Reading, Writing, and Language Standards using multiple-choice, short-response, and extended-response questions.
 All questions will be based on close reading of informational and literary texts, including paired texts.
-All texts will be drawn from authentic, grade-level works that are worthwhile to read.
-The length of the texts on the 2019 Grades 3-8 English Language Arts Tests will typically be:
+All texts will be drawn from authentic, grade-level works.
+The length of the texts on the 2022 Grades 3-8 English Language Arts Tests will typically be: